 from the top string, closest to your face, to the bottom string, closest to the floor.

-This “re-entrant” tuning lends itself to a compact, bright sound people associate with the instrument.
+This “high-g” tuning lends itself to a compact, bright sound that most people associate with the instrument.

 Ukuleles are almost always strung with plastic strings.
 These are usually nylon or variations on fluorocarbon fishing line.